rcaos/TVToday/README.md

 - ✅ Migrate from RxDataSources to UICollectionViewDiffableDataSource
 - ✅ Migrate from RxSwift to Combine

+## About modularization

+In this app, I show you an approach to how you could structure your app.

+In a real big app, you will have more and big dependencies.

+During development time, compiling the whole app could take quite an amount of time.

+Currently, the app is divided into 22 modules with 06 feature modules.
+[See](https://github.com/rcaos/TVToday/blob/master/Package.swift)

+Each feature module has its own demo target with a custom demo entry point.

+So you need to leverage your Unit tests, Snapshot Tests and Demo targets to save your time.

 ## Built with
 - Swift 5
 - Combine